faizgeorgie9/drowy/README.md

 They are stored externally in Google Drive.

 ## Model and Application Results
-The trained models and application results can be accessed via the following link for each folder on repository
+The trained models and application results can be accessed through the provided Google Drive links for each corresponding folder in the repository.